camunda/camunda-docs/versioned_docs/version-8.1/apis-tools/working-with-apis-tools.md

 ---
 id: working-with-apis-tools
-title: "Working with APIs & Clients"
+title: "Working with APIs & tools"
-sidebar_label: "Working with APIs & Clients"
+sidebar_label: "Working with APIs & tools"
-description: "Programmatically work with Camunda Platform 8 through APIs & clients"
+description: "Programmatically work with Camunda Platform 8 through APIs & tools"
 ---

-This section steps through a variety of offered APIs and clients for integration.
+This section steps through a variety of offered APIs and tools for integration.

 :::note
 You're permitted to use these web apps and APIs for free with the Free Edition in non-production environments.
 To use the software in production, [purchase the Camunda Platform Enterprise Edition](https://camunda.com/products/cloud/camunda-cloud-enterprise-contact/).
 Read more in our [licensing](../reference/licenses.md) documentation.